JoeCianflone/heisenberg-toolkit/readme.md

 ### Javascript

 Heisenberg is set up to make the javascript you write be more readable for humans.
-This tries to solve the big problem, when you don't have a framework like Angular, of where should something go.
+This tries to solve the problem of--when you don't have a framework-- where should something go?

-Once your apps start getting to a certain size you start to run into the issue where all your JS starts to become a mess.
+Once your code start getting to a certain size you start to run into the issue where all your JS starts to become hot a mess.
 You have one external file that looks a lot like this:

 ```javascript
 $(function(){